Digby Island staff about 1915. Jack Bowerman on far right.

 Graef All that is known of this operator is this mention in the August 8/14 edition of the QC Islander.
 It could be a mispelling.

 Gray, Cecil Radio operator arrived at Estevan Point on August 04, 1933.
 His name appears on the 1933 station Christmas card.
 Wife's name was Betty-Lou.
 Cecil is listed as an operator at Estevan in the period 1934 through to 1937.---(BCD*)

 Gray, Gifford Joined the wireless service in the 1912, most likely from the British Post Office, and served on many of the wireless stations.
+October 14/16 he passes through Prince Rupert on his way to Digby (PRJ).
 In 1916 he was the 2nd operator at Gonzales, working with his brother.
 His rank on January 1918 was RNCVR (Special) W/T operator.
 1922 BC Directory lists a G. Gray as an operator at Dead Tree Point.
 In 1925 he went to Winnipeg to open a Department of Transport District office.
 He held the position of District Superintendent of Radio in Winnipeg until his retirement on October 17, 1950 with 38 years' of service with the Radio Branch of the Dominion Government.
 Larry Reid's book has him listed as a radio inspector in Winnipeg on November 05, 1923.

 Grayson, H. V. Grayson is listed as an operator at Bull Harbor in the 1932 BCD*.